 Place the board on a riser that hangs the wheels off the table.
 A small box works well.

 Use the 3mm Allen T-Handle to remove the 6 screws holding on the battery box.
 Put the 6 screws to the side.

 Grab around the board while supporting the unattached battery box.
 Carefully flip it over.

 Notice that the motor wires coming out of the battery box will now be crossed.

 Use the #2 Phillips Screwdriver to remove the 6 screws that hold the lid onto the battery box.

 Pull the grommet off the battery box.
-Gently pull the motor wiring harness to the side of its motor.

 Repeat these steps for the other motor.
 Use the exacto knife to cut the zip tie.
 Make sure not to sever or puncture any of the wires.